dindararas/Data-Science-Portfolio/Data Visualization/README.md

 - Global Food Production Index : [Human Progress](https://www.humanprogress.org/dataset/food-production-index/)

 ## NOTES
-This project include visualization by raceplot and choropleth map to display the changes over the years.
-For better visualization, open this project on Google Colab.
+This project include visualization by raceplot and plotly to display the changes over the years. **For better visualization, open this project on Google Colab**.